dguido1/friend-finder/README.md

 * Kayla Nguyen

 ## Overview
-- Design & develop a native iOS mobile application, allowing CSUF student users to:
+#### Allows CSUF student users to:
-1. Access the application using CSUF domain credentials:
+1. Access the application using CSUF domain credentials
 2. Create student or organization account using the following:
     * Username
     * PW